skydoves/PreferenceRoom/README.md

 ## PreferenceComponent
 ![preferencecomponent](https://user-images.githubusercontent.com/24237865/33240928-10a88e18-d302-11e7-8ff5-b5d4f33de692.png) <br>
-PreferenceComponent integrates entities. @PreferenceComponent annotation is used on an interface.<br>
+PreferenceComponent integrates entities. `@PreferenceComponent` annotation is used on an interface.<br>
-@PreferenceComponent's 'entities' values are targets to integrated by component.<br>
+`@PreferenceComponent`'s 'entities' values are targets to integrated by component.<br>
 PreferenceComponent's instance also singletons.
 And all entities instances are initialized when the component is initialized.<br>
 ```java
 @PreferenceComponent(entities = {Profile.class, Device.class})
 public interface UserProfileComponent {
 }
 ```
-After the build process, can using PreferenceComponent_(component's name) class. <br>
+After the build process, can using `PreferenceComponent_(component's name)` class. <br>

-The best way to initialize component is initializing on Application class. because PreferenceRoom's instances are singleton process.
+The best way to initialize component is initializing on Application class. because `PreferenceRoom`'s instances are singleton process.

 ```java
 public class MyApplication extends Application {